Going back a decade, no one would have thought that eCommerce would become such a huge thing in the coming years.

 So, this creates a win-win situation for both the sellers as well as the customers.

-E-commerce, on the other hand, requires lesser space and lower operational cost, making it one of the major reasons for businesses to go online rather than thinking about a brick-and-mortar store.
-To go online, you can simply choose an eCommerce platform and set up your store accordingly, cutting-down the additional costs.
+E-commerce, on the other hand, requires lesser space and lower operational costs, making it one of the major reasons for businesses to go online rather than thinking about a brick-and-mortar store.
+To go online, you can simply choose an eCommerce platform and set up your store accordingly, cutting down the additional costs.

-Having an eCommerce business helps you keep track of some invaluable information about your customers and their shopping behaviour.
-For example, you can analyze how many orders have been made on your store, which are those specific areas or countries where most of your orders are coming from, how many people are visiting your website, which age group is shopping the most from your store, which gender is seen mostly on your website, which products are getting hits.
+Having an eCommerce business helps you keep track of some invaluable information about your customers and their shopping behavior.
+For example, you can analyze how many orders have been made in your store, which those specific areas or countries where most of your orders are coming from, how many people are visiting your website, and which age group is shopping the most from your store, which gender is seen mostly on your website, which products are getting hits.
 All these sorts of information are highly useful for your business growth.

 This is likely impossible in the traditional retail business or is too tough a task to perform.

-A million people can visit your website at once, and there is no boundation on the number of orders.
+A million people can visit your website at once, and there is no foundation on the number of orders.
 It’s just a matter of your brand getting popular.
-E-commerce giants like Amazon, Wal-Mart receive countless orders in a day.
+E-commerce giants like Amazon, and Wal-Mart receive countless orders in a day.

 When people visit an offline store, they can only assume that the product matches their expectations.
 They have concerns regarding product quality, which is genuine from a buyer’s point of view.
 In the case of eCommerce, prospects can read customer reviews and know about the quality from the experience of past customers.
 This has a crucial role in influencing the prospect’s buying decision.